jina-ai/jina/docs/how-to/kubernetes.md

 defined to operate on a `DocumentArray`.
 These Executors live in different runtimes depending on how you want to deploy your Flow.

-When deployed in Kubernetes, these Executors will run inside Kubernetes Pods as containers and their lifetime will be handled by Kubernetes.
+When deployed in Kubernetes, these Executors will run inside Kubernetes Pods as containers and their lifetime will be orchestrated by Kubernetes.

 Deploying a Flow in Kubernetes is the recommended way of using Jina in production.